SirObby/ai-research/README.md

 ### [supertuxkart](https://supertuxkart.net)

-Game where the objective is to race other cars through the map.
+A **multiplayer** Game where the objective is to race other cars through the map.

 #### Pre existing AI